ui/stamps-api-docs/source/omni_order_api.rst

 orders              An array of order objects
 =================== ==================

-**ALL** new orders will be synced, but Omni only replies with an array of up to 100 order objects which have not been synced, and each order object has the following `fields`_.
+Up to 100 new orders will be returned, each order object has the following `fields`_.

 The order objects will only be returned **once**.

-If all orders are synced, it returns an empty array :code:`{ "orders" : [] }`
+If there are no new orders, it returns an empty array :code:`{ "orders" : [] }`

 Here are examples of API responses: